Islamic Emirate of Somalia: History

 Al-Shabaab had its origins in the Islamic Courts Union, an umbrella group which governed much of Somalia until the Ethiopian invasion in December 2006.
-In 2007–08, al-Shabaab was established as an independent group, gaining much support after branding itself the Somali resistance against the Ethiopian occupation.
+In 2007–08, Al-Shabaab was established as an independent group, gaining much support after branding itself the Somali resistance against the Ethiopian occupation.

-Al-Shabaab fused Somali nationalism with Salafi jihadism.
+Al-Shabaab fused Somali nationalism with jihadism.
 It was also pan-Islamist, linking the grievances of Somalia with those of the entire Muslim world.
+The ideology of Al-Shabaab represented the fusion of the Salafi Jihadist trend in Somalia, which collaborated with the Takfir wal-Hijra group, with the hardline elements of Wahhabi groups in Somalia.
+Wahhabi group Jama'at al-I'tisam supported the setting up of early al-Shabab training camps, and its most hardcore faction merged into Al-Shabaab in late 2004.

-However, some of the more nationalist factions of al-Shabaab rejected pan-Islamism and only wanted Somalia under Islamic rule.
-Much of al-Shabaab was staunchly nationalist, and aimed to expand across all of Greater Somalia.
+However, some of the more nationalist factions of Al-Shabaab rejected pan-Islamism and only wanted Somalia under Islamic rule.
+Much of Al-Shabaab was staunchly nationalist, and aimed to expand across all of Greater Somalia.
 After the collapse of the Islamic Courts Union in 2007, Al-Shabaab launched its own insurgency.
-Although focused solely on Somalia, al-Shabaab attracted some foreign jihadists.
+Although focused solely on Somalia, Al-Shabaab attracted some foreign jihadists.
 The vast majority of the foreign jihadists were Somali diaspora.
 The rest included volunteers from East Africa, the Middle East, and the West.
-High ranking foreign fighters included Fuad Qalaf Shongole, a Swedish Somali, Jehad Mostafa, a Kurdish American, Omar Shafik Hammami, a Syrian American, and Mujahid Miski, a Somali American.
+High ranking foreign fighters included Fuad Qalaf Shongole, a Swedish Somali; Jehad Mostafa, a Kurdish American; Omar Shafik Hammami, a Syrian American; and Mujahid Miski, a Somali American.

-During the Ethiopian military occupation, many Somalis saw al-Shabaab as a genuine national resistance movement, while al-Shabaab further capitalized on its nationalist ideology.
-During 2008, al-Shabaab rapidly expanded and governed territory for the first time.
+During the Ethiopian military occupation, many Somalis saw Al-Shabaab as a genuine national resistance movement, while Al-Shabaab further capitalized on its nationalist ideology.
+On 13 November 2008, Al-Shabaab rapidly expanded and governed territory for the first time.
 The group also established networks and territorial bases concentrated in the rural south-central regions.
 The African Union reported Al-Shabaab was about 2,000 fighters strong during 2008.

-In September 2008, al-Shabaab announced its establishment of a government administration in Kismayo, and planned to declare the Islamic Emirate of Somalia.
-The group claimed that administrative positions would be divided between al-Shabaab, surviving ICU members, and clan leaders.
+In September 2008, Al-Shabaab announced its establishment of a government administration in Kismayo, and planned to declare the Islamic Emirate of Somalia.
+However, it was not declared.
+The group claimed that administrative positions would be divided between Al-Shabaab, surviving ICU members, and clan leaders.
 However, various clan elders and ICU commanders complained that they were left out of the negotiations.
 In January 2009, the ARS joined the TFG, with Sharif Sheikh Ahmed emerging as the new president of the TFG.
 Al-Shabaab began to attack the ARS for joining the TFG.
 The Somali government had lost almost all of the territory recovered by the TFG in 2007.